bootstrap-vue/bootstrap-vue/src/components/skeleton/README.md

 ### Image

-Utilize `<b-skeleton-img>` to represent an image.
-It utilizes a 16:9 by default to have a responsive size.
+Utilize `<b-skeleton-img>` to represent images.
+It utilizes a 16:9 aspect ratio by default, for a responsive sizing.
 You can overwrite this by applying `no-aspect` and utilize the `height` and `width` props to set your own sizing.

 ```html
 <b-row>